 The following summary is based on current UK law and HM Revenue & Customs practice.
-It summarises the UK tax position of Investment Companies with Variable Capital (ICVC) and shareholders who are UK tax resident.
+It summarises the UK tax position of Open-Ended Investment Companies (OEIC) and Shareholders who are UK tax resident.
 However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.